zmcgrath96/probability_interesting_data/README.md

 ### Process
 The process for this project was fairly straight forward:
-	1. Create an outward facing function responsible for seperating the columns and only getting data wanted
+1. Create an outward facing function responsible for seperating the columns and only getting wanted data.
-	2. Write a function for our model (K-Means for our case)
+2. Write a function for our model (K-Means for our case).
-	3. Ensure that the functions themselves we're not hardcoded for any type of dataset, but rather parameterized and abstract enough to be used with any type of categorial, relational dataset
+3. Ensure that the functions themselves we're not hardcoded for any type of dataset, but rather parameterized and abstract enough to be used with any type of categorial, relational dataset.

 Although we had an overall understanding of the algorithm at a high level, implementation details were the primary roadblocks in this project.
 Due to this, we referenced https://jakevdp.github.io/PythonDataScienceHandbook/05.11-k-means.html for help when encountering such a situation

 The number of clusters to use was determined by the number of categories found in the categorical column

 ### Results